-- 2.2 The Supplier shall not submit any Deliverable for Testing: - 2.2.1 unless the Supplier is reasonably confident that it will satisfy the relevant Test Success Criteria; - 2.2.2 until the Buyer has issued a Satisfaction Certificate in respect of any prior, dependent Deliverable(s); and - 2.2.3 until the Parties have agreed the Test Plan and the Test Specification relating to the relevant Deliverable(s). - 2.3 The Supplier shall use reasonable endeavours to submit each Deliverable for Testing or re-Testing by or before the date set out in the Implementation Plan for the commencement of Testing in respect of the relevant Deliverable. - 2.4 Prior to the issue of a Satisfaction Certificate, the Buyer shall be entitled to review the relevant Test Reports and the Test Issue Management Log.
+- with the Test Strategy, Test Specification and the Test Plan. - 2.2 The Supplier shall not submit any Deliverable for Testing: - 2.2.1 unless the Supplier is reasonably confident that it will satisfy the relevant Test Success Criteria; - 2.2.2 until the Buyer has issued a Satisfaction Certificate in respect of any prior, dependant Deliverable(s); and - 2.2.3 until the Parties have agreed the Test Plan and the Test Specification relating to the relevant Deliverable(s). - 2.3 The Supplier shall use reasonable endeavours to submit each Deliverable for Testing or re-Testing by or before the date set out in the Implementation Plan for the commencement of Testing in respect of the relevant Deliverable. - 2.4 Prior to the issue of a Satisfaction Certificate, the Buyer shall be entitled to review the relevant Test Reports and the Test Issue Management Log.